gflohr/e-invoice-eu/README.md

 This will transform the spreadsheet into the internal format and immediately create an invoice in format `UBL`.

-The format `UBL` is currently the only supported format.
+The formats `UBL` and `XRECHNUNG-UBL` are currently the only supported formats.

 ## Frequently Asked Questions